suncoast-devs/handbook/lessons/cs-files-reading-and-writing/index.md

 quotes and our values are separated by commas `,` and there are multiple lines representing, in this case, employees.

-The CSV file also allows us to have a header row that describes the data for any human and computer reader.
+The CSV file also allows us to have a first row (aka header) that describes the data for any human and computer reader.

 ```csv